Campo Grande, Alagoas

-Campo Grande is a municipality located in the Brazilian state of Alagoas.
+Campo Grande (/Central northeastern portuguese pronunciation: [ˈkɐ̃pu ˈɡɾɐ̃di]/) is a municipality located in the Brazilian state of Alagoas.
 It is situated in the Agreste Alagoano mesoregion and belongs to the Arapiraca microregion.

 History

 Settlers first arrived in Campo Grande during the 18th century attracted by the farmland of the region.
 Settlers continued to make communities there, but the town was not officially incorporated until June 27, 1957, when the district was founded.
 However, it remained a part of the municipality of São Brás until the municipality of Campo Grande was founded on May 31, 1960.

 Geography

 Campo Grande is located in the state of Alagoas, in the northeastern region of Brazil.
 It is situated in the Agreste Alagoano, which is known for its diverse flora and fauna.
 The municipality covers a total area of 170.144 square kilometers.

 Demographics

 According to the 2021 estimate by the Brazilian Institute of Geography and Statistics (IBGE), Campo Grande has a population of 9,567 residents.
 The municipality has a population density of 53.98 inhabitants per square kilometer.